 iFuse, SI-BONE's minimally invasive surgical implant, can be safely used after either lumbar or hip surgeries or both.

-These “Frequently Asked Questions” (FAQs) were created to answer some of the most common questions about the sacroiliac joint, the iFuse Implant System, and the insurance reimbursement for the procedure.
+These “Frequently Asked Questions” (FAQs) were created to answer some of the most common questions about the sacroiliac joint and the iFuse Implant System.

 We can help.
 Tell us what you're looking for below.